flinker-app/docsfx/docs/ifc-viewer-optimization-and-load-times-for-power-bi.md

 # Loading and Optimisation with the IFC Data in Power BI

-This page explains what happens when you load IFC data into Power BI and how to optimise the process.
+This page explains what happens when you parse and load IFC data into Power BI.

-## Step 1 – IFC Optimisation & Data Refresh (IFC query)
+## Process Step 1 – IFC Optimisation & Data Refresh (IFC query)

 **Goal:** Turn raw IFC files into efficient Power BI tables.